featherbear/UNSW-COMP1531/README.md

 Now that you have cloned the repo, you are ready to work on the codebase locally.

-A commit is an update of the remote (on the GitHub’s server) state of the repository.
+A commit is an update of the remote (on the GitHub's server) state of the repository.
 It saves changes that you have made and can be given a message to describe those changes.
 A good use of git involves a lot of commits with detailed messages.

-Before you can commit, you have to do what is called staging your changes, which effectively tells git what changes you actually want to commit and what changes you don’t at the moment.
+Before you can commit, you have to do what is called staging your changes, which effectively tells git what changes you actually want to commit and what changes you don't at the moment.

 Commits are often followed by pushing which is how git actually uploads your commits to the remote server.